Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Mean-field description

 where $N$ is the number of atoms.
 For BECs significantly larger than the density healing length, the kinetic contribution to the total energy is negligible and the density distribution is described by a Thomas-Fermi profile \cite{96Pethick,96Stringari,97Smith}:

 where $V(\mathbf{r})$ is the underlying trapping potential and $g_0^{(1)}$ the spin-independent interaction coefficient for $f=1$ (see eq. (\ref{eq:scattCoefg01}) below).
-The chemical potential $\mu$ is obtained by normalizing the spatial wavefunction as defined in \cref{eq:normalization}.
+The chemical potential $\mu$ is obtained by normalizing the spatial wave function as defined in \cref{eq:normalizationSpatial}.

-In the SMA, the spatial dependence of the wavefunction is \textit{integrated out} and only contributes through the effective volume $V_{\rm eff}=(\int dr^3 |\Psi_{\rm SMA}(\mathbf{r})|^4)^{-1}$.
+In the SMA, the spatial dependence of the wave function is \textit{integrated out} and only contributes through the effective volume $V_{\rm eff}=(\int dr^3 |\Psi_{\rm SMA}(\mathbf{r})|^4)^{-1}$.
 For the density profile in \cref{eq:TFApprox} and a harmonic trapping potential with mean trapping frequency $\bar{\omega}$, the effective trapping volume becomes:

 where $\bar{R}_{\rm TF}$ is the mean Thomas-Fermi radius and $M$ the atomic mass.